Getting Started

 Select the location and format of your input file(s) for your pipeline.
 The wizard supports Amazon S3, local, and Google Colab storage.
 If you plan to run the pipeline locally, you can choose a local file path.
 If you plan to use Google Colab, the output script will contain a notebook cell to run that opens a file uploader window to add a local file to Google Colab storage.

 Next, choose the vector embedding model for your data.
-If you choose a local embedding model instead of a service (e.g. OpenAI), there is are additional dependencies that need to be downloaded (which can take a few minutes).
+If you choose a local embedding model instead of a service (e.g. OpenAI), there are additional dependencies that need to be downloaded (which can take a few minutes).
 Under “Partitioning and chunking configuration,” you can optionally change your DocParse settings and chunking strategy.

 Finally, choose the vector database you want to load.
 Each option has different configuration that you need to provide.
 DocPrep will also configure the indexes with the proper number of dimensions from the embedding model you selected in a prior step.